 Follow these steps to efficiently remove empty boxes from your delivery system:

-1. Navigate to Core Products: After creating the event, go to the Core Products section at the top of the event page.
+Navigate to Core Products: After closing the orders, go to the Core Products section at the top of the Active Orders page.

-2. Access Actions: Find the Custom Box (or your specific term for the build-your-own box) and click on "Actions" next to it.
+Access Actions: Find the Custom Box (or your specific term for the build-your-own box) and click on 'Actions' next to it.
 A prompt will appear, asking if you want to delete orders containing only this product.

 Conclusion